kevintruong/til/forking processes.md

+## A word of warning ##
+Process forking is a very powerful (and very dangerous) tool.
+If you mess up and cause a fork bomb (explained later on this page), *you can bring down the entire system*.
+To reduce the chances of this, limit your maximum number of processes to a small number e.g
+ 40 by typing "ulimit -u 40" into a command line.

+When testing fork() code, ensure that you have either root and/or physical access to the machine involved.
+If you must work on fork () code remotely, remember that *kill -9 -1* will save you in the event of an emergency.

+TL;DR: Fork can be *extremely* dangerous. *You have been warned.*

 ## What does fork do?

 The `fork` system call clones the current process to create a new process.
 It creates a new process (the child process) by duplicating the state of the existing process with a few minor differences (discussed below).
 The child process does not start from main.
 Instead it returns from `fork()` just as the parent process does.